Murder of Michael McGoldrick: Aftermath

 The murder drew significant attention from regional and national media, as it had the distinct appearance of paramilitary type execution during a ceasefire.
 The Ulster Volunteer Force stood down the brigade a month later, with leader Billy Wright forming the alternative Loyalist Volunteer Force.
 The splinter organisation engaged in a feud with the Ulster Volunteer Force, its last murders being of Ulster Volunteer Force members and other loyalists.
 Wright was killed less than 18 months after McGoldrick's death by the Irish National Liberation Army in Long Kesh prison, and his group disbanded in August 1998.

+Clifford George McKeown was ultimately found guilty of the murder of McGoldrick.
+He was represented in court by former DUP member Jim Allister QC.
+McKeown was already serving 12 years for gun possession at the time of the trial.
+After his sentencing, Allister said McKeown would be appealing against the conviction.

-At present, Clifford George McKeown is serving a life sentence for the murder.
+As of October 2022, McKeown is serving a life sentence for the murder.
 After the guilty verdict was delivered, the victim's father, Michael McGoldrick Snr, said he felt no bitterness towards his son's killer.
 "The hurt in our country has to stop," he said.
 McKeown later confessed to journalist Nick Martin-Clark that two youths assisted in the murder.
 They ordered the taxi, and one of them asked McGoldrick to stop at the roadside to let him urinate.
 McKeown, who had allegedly followed with his lights switched off, slipped close to the back of the taxi and shot McGoldrick.
 The murder weapon was found in 2006 in the possession of William James Fulton, who is currently serving a life sentence for murder and orchestrating terrorism.